Windows Hello for Business – Review

 What Does it Do

-Released in 2015, Windows Hello gave Windows 10 users an alternative way to log into their devices and applications, eliminating tedious passwords.
-It is a tri-option technology, offering facial, retinal and fingerprint recognition.
+Released in 2015, Windows Hello gave Windows users an alternative way to log into their devices and applications, eliminating tedious passwords.
+It is a tri-option technology, offering facial, retinal, and fingerprint recognition.

 Centrality and Control

-The pros to Windows Hello for Business are in the systems scalability and the centralized management it gives to company executives.
+The pros to Windows Hello for Business are the system’s scalability and the centralized management it gives to company executives.

 Windows Hello for Business took the Hello idea (Biometric framework) and bundled it with management tools and enforcement techniques to ensure both a uniform security profile and security posture that encompasses the whole enterprise.
 To accomplish this, Windows Hello uses Group Policy or mobile device management (MDM) policies for management and enforcement, and leverages key- and certificate-based authentication in most cloud-focused scenarios for maximum protection.

 So Windows Hello for Business did provide a workable administration scheme for businesses and was easily extendable throughout an organization.
-However, the creators left some serious drawbacks to the system, all of which leave users boxed in when it comes to implementation and ease.
+However, the creators left some serious drawbacks to the system, first and foremost relating to security and the range of use cases supported, all of which leave security and IT teams boxed in and only partially satisfied.

-Every security expert will advice adding Multi-Factor Authentication (MFA), Windows Hello for Business provides an easy MFA solution for windows users with compatible hardware or dedicated added hardware.
+Every security expert will advise adding Multi-Factor Authentication (MFA).
+Windows Hello for Business provides an easy yet limited MFA solution for Windows machines with compatible hardware or dedicated added hardware.

 The use of a private key that is stored over dedicated secured hardware is widely used in the mobile industry (Secure Enclave), the hardware component is not accessible via web access and provides a safe place to store biometric or pin number authentication data, making it much safer than a password stored on a hard drive, and immune to threats such as credential stuffing and tools like Mimikatz.